A Revolution: Belief Propagation in Graphs with Cycles

 –Neural Information Processing Systems

 Department of Physics, Cavendish Laboratory Cambridge University Abstract Until recently, artificial intelligence researchers have frowned upon the application of probability propagation in Bayesian belief networks thathave cycles.
 The probability propagation algorithm is only exact in networks that are cycle-free.
+However, it has recently been discovered that the two best error-correcting decoding algorithms areactually performing probability propagation in belief networks with cycles.
+1 Communicating over a noisy channel Our increasingly wired world demands efficient methods for communicating bits of information over physical channels that introduce errors.
 Examples of real-world channels include twisted-pair telephone wires, shielded cable-TV wire, fiberoptic cable, deep-space radio, terrestrial radio, and indoor radio.
 Engineers attempt to correct the errors introduced by the noise in these channels through the use of channel coding which adds protection to the information source, so that some channel errors can be corrected.
-A popular model of a physical channel is shown in Figure 1.

 Neural Information Processing Systems